typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-promises.md

 ### `"checksVoidReturn"`

-Likewise, if you don't want functions that return promises where a void return is expected to be checked, your configuration will look like this:
+Likewise, if you don't want to check functions that return promises where a void return is expected, your configuration will look like this:

 ```json
 {